pinkpong111/multi-agent-governance-architecture/README.md

     θ_d updating in recalibration direction (not drifting) Classification variance/disagreement signals maintained
     even while classification confidence is reduced

+  NOTE on "recalibration direction" under SCM:
+    When reference frame itself has drifted, "recalibration direction" is determined by the external anchor R (Section 0.5), not by internal θ_d history.
+    Specifically: θ_d is moving in the correct direction if the system's branching ratio R is converging toward R ≈ 1 during the collapse.
+R provides the frame-independent signal that internal metrics cannot.
 ```

 If any of C1, C2, or C3 fails during execution, the protocol transitions immediately to Fallback (see below).